davidjerleke/embla-carousel/README.md

 > An extensible low level carousel for the web, written in TypeScript.

 Embla's purpose is to provide a low level carousel and allow developers to extend it by using its available methods.
-Extend it with some very basic JavaScript and build awesome physics-based carousels.
+Extend it with some very basic JavaScript and build awesome physics simulated carousels.
 It's dependency free and 100% open source.

 ## Table of contents